Employment Probation Period: Small Business Guide (+ Policy Template)

 Step 6: Share Policy With Staff

 Once you have finalized your policy, you need to share it in writing with your staff.
 Discuss expectations and provide training, resources, and feedback.
-Be sure to also include your employee probation period policy in your job ads, interviews, and job offer letter.
+Be sure to also include your employee probation period policy in your job ads, interviews, and job offer letters.
 This clarifies upfront that the new hire will be subject to a probationary period.

 Additionally, you can provide new hires with a probation period letter that explains the policy.
 In the letter, reiterate your probation policy, and have the employee read, sign, date, and return a copy of the letter on their first day of employment.
 A letter signed by the employee may prove that the employee was fully aware of the probation policy in case of a wrongful termination lawsuit.